maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-22-rocketchat-funds-more-students-to-take-part-in-google-summer-of-code.md

 ## This year's GSoC projects

-We were delighted to receive proposals from 68 students worldwide.
+We were delighted to receive proposals from 68 elite students worldwide.
 Nine were then shortlisted and interviewed by us, of which seven will be working with Rocket.Chat over the summer.

 This year's projects are: